-Diploma in Food Service Worker (FSW) - Full Time / Part-Time
+Food Service Worker (FSW) Program - Full Time / Part-Time

 (Approved by the Ministry of Colleges & Universities - Govt. of Ontario)

-This career focused program is specifically designed to provide the students with the updated knowledge, information and skills much needed to work in the Canadian Food Service Sector.
-The program emphasizes on the theory knowledge as well as real-world practical experience required to excel in today’s competitive job market as well as attain professional success with job satisfaction in the area of the expertise.
+This career focused program is specifically designed to provide students with the updated knowledge, information and skills needed to work in the Canadian Food Service Sector.
+The program emphasizes on theoretical knowledge as well as hands-on/practical experience required to excel in today’s competitive job market as well as attain professional success with job satisfaction in this area of expertise/line of work.

 Scope and Vision